-First begin by sun drying 200 grams mustard seeds (1 cup + 4 tablespoons) in sunlight for a day or atleast for 4 to 5 hours.
+First, begin by sun drying the mustard seeds for a day or for at least 4 to 5 hours.
 This is to get rid of any dampness or moisture in them.

-Also sun dry 2 tablespoons methi seeds and 200 grams red chilli powder (or 2 cups) for 4 to 5 hours.
+Also, sun dry fenugreek seeds and red chili powder for 4 to 5 hours.

-Meanwhile, soak the unripe green mangoes in water for 1 hour.
+Meanwhile, soak the unripe mangoes in water for 1 hour.

-Then rinse them very well and if there is any sticky sap which has dried on the mangoes, then rub the mangoes in your palms when rinsing to remove the dried sap.
+Then, rinse them well and if there is any sticky sap which has dried on the mangoes, rub the mangoes in your palms when rinsing to remove the dried sap.

-Then remove the mangoes.
-Dry them with a clean kitchen towel or you can dry them naturally.
+Remove the mangoes.
+Dry them with a clean kitchen towel or naturally.

-Now cut the mango halve vertically from the center first.
-Then cut horizontally.
+Now, halve the mango vertically from the center first.
+Then, cut horizontally.

-This chopping is also difficult, so avoid if you cannot do this chopping.
-The mango should be chopped in bite sized pieces.
+This chopping is also difficult, so avoid if you cannot do this.
+The mango should be chopped into bite size pieces.

 Take the mango pieces and remove the thin paper like covering from the kernel part with a spoon or with your hands.
-Do make sure that your hands are clean.
+Make sure that your hands are clean.

 Take the chopped mangoes in a large pan or bowl.
 Cover and keep aside.

-Add them in a grinder-jar and grind to a semi fine powder.
+Add in a mixer or grinder-jar or a spice grinder and grind to a semi fine powder.
 Remove the mustard powder and add to mango pieces.